Join for FREE

 [edit] Distribution

-Widespread and abundant from Iceland, northern Norway and Novaya Zemlya south to the north Mediterranean coast and North-West Africa.
+Widespread and abundant from Iceland, northern Norway and Novaya Zemlya south to the north Mediterranean coast and northwest Africa, and east across northern and central Asia in Siberia, Japan, Korea, China and the Himalaya; also just into North America in western Alaska.
 In the Mediterranean breeds on Sicily and Crete, irregularly on Sardinia and Cyprus.
-Continental race alba is a rare breeder in Britain.

-A summer visitor to the north and east, resident elsewhere.
+A summer visitor to the north and east of its range, resident elsewhere.
 Widespread throughout southern Europe and around the Mediterranean in winter with some migrants wintering in tropical Africa and Asia.

-Vagrants recorded north to Bear Island, Jan Mayen and Svalbard and south to the Azores, Madeira and Cape Verde Islands.
+Vagrants recorded north to Bear Island, Jan Mayen and Svalbard and south to the Azores, Madeira and Cape Verde Islands, and in North America mostly on the west coast south to Baja California, but also in Michigan, Louisiana, Florida, and North and South Carolina.

 [edit] Taxonomy